Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Wash your incision with mild soap and water.
 Pat it dry.
 Don’t use oils, powders, or lotions on your incision.

-Don’t have sexual intercourse or use tampons or douches until your doctor says it’s safe to do so.
+Don’t have sexual intercourse or use tampons or douches until your healthcare provider says it’s safe to do so.

-Report hot flashes, mood swings, and irritability to your doctor.
-There may be medications that can help you.
+Report hot flashes, mood swings, and irritability to your provider.
+There may be medicines that can help you.

 Redness, swelling, or drainage at your incision site